samridhi-riya-das/Traffic-Bottleneck-Prediction-ML/README.md

 ### 🧭 Intelligent Route Navigation
 - Suggest alternative routes based on congestion prediction
 - Improve travel time and efficiency

+## 🚀 How to Run our demo

+1. Download or clone the repository
+2. Open terminal in the project folder

+Install dependencies:
+pip install -r requirements.txt

+Run the app:
+streamlit run app.py

 7. Deployment
    - Streamlit app for real-time user input and prediction